 DAY 4: Arrival in Como

 Your departure from Milan to Lake Como should take about 90 minutes by private car.
 After arriving at your lakefront hotel, you will have the rest of the day to explore the charming medieval heart of town.
 Lake Como has been a popular retreat for aristocrats and wealthy people since Roman times, and is now a popular tourist destination, offering multiple artistic and cultural attractions.
 Its many villas, palaces, and homes of the famous and infamous hugging the shores of the lake, as well as its splendid microclimate, has earned it a reputation as the most beautiful lake in the world.

-DAY 5: Day Excursion on Lake Como and to Bellagio
+DAY 5: Private Boat Tour on Lake Como and Visit to Bellagio

 DAY 6: Transfer to Verona with Visit to Wine-producing Villa

 DAY 7: Introductory Walking Tour of Verona

-DAY 8: Transfer to Venice and Tour of Hidden Venice
+DAY 8: Arrival in Venice and Tour of Hidden Venice with Gondola Ride

 DAY 9: Tour of Venice’s Unique Sites

 Your private tour guide will introduce you to the main attractions of this most unique city, including the Piazza San Marco (famous for its winter flooding), the rich and almost ostentatious St. Mark's Basilica, and the Doge’s palace, the fourteenth century building from which the Venetian republic exerted control over the surrounding area.
 Passing through the famous Bridge of Sighs, you will reach the New Prison, which may cause visitors to wonder just how bad the Old Prison was.
 Your tour will culminate with a climb to the top of the prison bell tower for magnificent views of the city.

 DAY 10: Explore Murano and Burano

 You will be picked up at the dock of your hotel by a private boat and sped along the Venetian Lagoon to two islands famous for their handicrafts and architecture: Murano and Burano.

 DAY 11: Departure